So you’ve found the perfect car camping site in nature, now how do you use it?

 Dispersed camping is camping that takes place outside of a designated campground.
 It usually takes place on public land managed by the US Forest Service or on the 245 million acres of land overseen by the Bureau of Land Management.
-Dispersed camping usually involves staying somewhere without the services provided by most campgrounds.
-While forfeiting these amenities may sound intimidating, it’s often a worthy tradeoff for the freedom to roam in frequently unexplored areas.
+Dispersed camping often involves staying somewhere without the services provided by most campgrounds.
+While forfeiting these amenities may sound intimidating, it’s a worthy tradeoff for the freedom to roam in frequently unexplored areas.

 Improvise, adapt, overcome

 Because there is no infrastructure in place for dispersed camping, you’re going to need to provide the basic amenities that would be found at a campsite yourself.
 One way to do this is by adjusting your travel approach to fill in the gaps.
 Bringing a dumpster is not feasible, but minimizing the waste you generate totally is.
 You can also bring your own portable alternatives for campsite staples!
 It’s unlikely you’ll be able to fit a wooden picnic table in your backpack but there are a ton of ultra-light, portable chairs on the market so you can still kick back and relax in the wild.

 Location, location, location